University of Belize: Previous attempts at national universities

 Belizean nationalists long wished to decolonize the educational system and rely less on foreign academic institutions.
 In 1979 the ruling People's United Party (PUP) established the Belize College of Arts, Science, and Technology (BELCAST) as a state institution free of church involvement.
 The government secured funds from the European Economic Community for construction of a campus in Belmopan, but the campus was never built.
 On February 24, 1986, it was announced at a meeting of the National Council on Education that BELCAST would be closed.
 The rival United Democratic Party assumed power in December 1984 and later established an alternative college—the University College of Belize—in July 1986, created and maintained by Ferris State College of Big Rapids, Michigan.
 Nationalists were dismayed that the new University College of Belize would be administered by non-Belizeans.
 Intense political controversy arose in 1991 when it was discovered that the university had not been properly accredited, calling into question the value of its degrees.
 A new PUP government severed its agreement with Ferris State College, and the state of Belize assumed full control over the university.

 Amalgamation

 The University of Belize was established in August 2000 as an amalgamation of five tertiary-level institutions: Bliss School of Nursing, Belize Technical College, Belize Teachers' College, University College of Belize, and Belize School of Agriculture.
 Except for the last one, all institutions forming UB were located in Belize City; UCB had established a college affiliate in Belmopan.

 Campuses

 Many of the campuses functional today were once their own individual schools until their merger into today's University of Belize.

 Central Campus, Belmopan

-Located at Stann Creek Street and University Drive in Belmopan, Central Campus is where most programs and the university's administrative offices are located.
+Located at Hummingbird Avenue and University Drive in Belmopan, Central Campus is where most programs and the university's administrative offices are located.
 It is the location of the Information Technology Department, the science labs, and the Regional Language Center, where students from Latin American countries learn English.